JS-Jayasimha-Reddy/Twitter_Sentiment/README.md

 * [Contact](#contact)

 ## General info
-This app determines if a Tweet/sentence is positive or negative/hate speech.Though any general sentence can be used,the title is named "Twitter Sentiment" as the model is trained on the tweets from twitter.Hence,the sentiment could be a little biased on how it is perceived on twitter.
+This app determines if a Tweet/sentence is positive or negative/hate speech.
+Though any general sentence can be used,the title is named "Twitter Sentiment" as the model is trained on the tweets from twitter.
+Hence,the sentiment could be a little biased on how it is perceived on twitter platform.

 ## Model Lifecycle
 The Standard datascience lifecycle was followed for building this model.